-J Cabou is a litigator and a partner in the firm’s White Collar & Investigations practice.
+Litigator J Cabou is the firmwide co-chair of the White Collar & Investigations practice.
 Known for his creative strategies and winning results, J represents companies, government institutions, and individuals in their most consequential and high-stakes legal matters.

 A nationally recognized advocate and counselor, J has extensive experience defending individuals and corporate entities against criminal and other government investigations.
 He is a noted authority on state and federal forfeiture, seizure, and racketeering laws.
 J’s practice also includes the defense of matters involving classified information, the state secrets privilege, and national security.

 J is also an experienced commercial litigator who continues to represent clients in complex civil litigation matters, especially in highly regulated industries.

 J frequently represents clients before appellate courts, including the Arizona Supreme Court, U.S. Supreme Court, various U.S. courts of appeals, Arizona Court of Appeals, and other state courts of appeals and courts of last resort.
 As lead counsel, he has won numerous appellate victories, including several recent high-profile matters before the Arizona Supreme Court.
 J is recognized by clients throughout Arizona as a leading advocate in Arizona constitutional law and, for nearly two decades, has represented clients in some of Arizona’s most important constitutional cases on civil and criminal issues.

 J is one of the founders and leaders of Perkins Coie’s nationwide, multidisciplinary Blockchain Technology & Digital Currency industry group.
 He has been recognized by clients, prosecutors, industry, and media outlets as among the foremost lawyers in the country with experience in digital currency.
 J defends individuals and businesses in this industry from investigations by federal and state law enforcement agencies.
 He also advises numerous digital currency clients on compliance and regulatory risk mitigation strategies.